| | Inspire

 in something.
 Shake yourself awake.
 Develop a hobby.
 Let the winds of enthusiasm

 sweep through you.
 Live today with gusto."
-Dale Carnegie "Every
+Dale Carnegie

 man is enthusiastic at times.
 One man has enthusiasm for thirty minutes - another